sophiegroenwold/sophiegroenwold_proj03/lab.md

 68              return 0;
 ```

-So this is definitely inside `IntList::max()`.
+So we are definitely inside `IntList::max()`.
 Now we investigate our suspicion that this function is going wrong.
 Let's set a break points at line 72, and *continue* until then.

 ```
 (gdb) break 72